securefolderfs-community/SecureFolderFS/TERMS_OF_SERVICE.md

 ## No Warranty

 The Services are provided “AS IS” and “AS AVAILABLE”, without warranties of any kind, whether express or implied, including but not limited to:
-- merchantability
+- merchantability,
-- fitness for a particular purpose
+- fitness for a particular purpose,
-- security guarantees
+- security guarantees,
-- uninterrupted availability
+- uninterrupted availability.

 We do not guarantee that the Services will be error-free, uninterrupted, or suitable for your specific needs.